Osama-alaranji/React-intro-/README.md

  # -g : global to install create-react-app

  ```
- ## Now we will create first first-app in terminal :
+ ## Now we will create  first-app in terminal :
  ```bash
  create-react-app first-app
  ```